scale-eth-team-x/wallet-x/README.md

 ![problem](./image/problem.png)

 ## Our Solution
-WalletX is a plugins marketplace for AA wallet features that addresses these limitations and empowers users to have a more tailored and personalized wallet experience.
+WalletX is the modular account abstraction wallet that revolutionizes the way users interact with cryptocurrencies.
+Our platform provides a plugins marketplace that addresses the limitations of traditional wallets and enables users to tailor their experience based on their unique needs by leveraging account abstraction technologies.

+With WalletX, users have the freedom to select any combination of plugins from our extensive library, creating personalized wallets that meet their specific requirements.
+Additionally, our platform is decentralized, meaning developers from all over the world can contribute to the plugins marketplace, making it the ultimate hub for innovation in the world of AA wallets.

 ![solution](./image/solution.png)

-Users will able to pick any amount of plugins available on our platform and creating personalised wallet relevant to their use case.

-Creation of features are also decentralised and accessible to everyone.
-Developers able to create plugins with any kind of logics they can think of and list them on WalletX.

 ## Technologies & How WalletX works